Southern long-nosed bat

-The southern long-nosed bat (Leptonycteris curasoae) is a South American species of bat in the family Phyllostomidae.
+The southern long-nosed bat or Curaçaoan long-nosed bat (Leptonycteris curasoae) is a South American species of bat in the family Phyllostomidae.

 Description

 Southern long-nosed bats are of average size for leaf-nosed bats, being intermediate in size between their close relatives, the greater and lesser long-nosed bats.
 They have short, greyish-brown fur, with a long, narrow snout, relatively short ears, and a small, triangular nose-leaf.
 The tongue is long and easily extended to lap up nectar, a task made easier by the presence of hook-like papillae on the tip.

 Distribution and habitat

 Southern long-nosed bats are found in northern Colombia and Venezuela, and the neighbouring islands of Aruba, Bonaire, and Curaçao.
 They inhabit semi-arid to arid habitats from coastal islands to the Andes, including thorn forest, scrubland, and patches of Pachycereus cactus.
 Although the bats of Curaçao were once considered a separate subspecies, this is no longer recognised, and the species is currently considered monotypic.

 The species is thought to have arisen around 540,000 years ago, separating from the lesser long-nosed bats when they dispersed along a temporary corridor of semi-arid habitat connecting Mexico and South America.